 Nutrition and Sleep Help Student-Athlete Perform at Her Best

 This post was submitted by Amelia, a student-athlete and swimmer at Dexter High School.
+She will be swimming in 2018 for Eastern Michigan University.

 Being a student-athlete is very rewarding, but takes a lot of effort and hard work.
 The busy schedule of studying for classes, homework, practices, and travel for competition is extremely fun, but sometimes makes it a little hard to take care of myself.